-Item 2: Fouls Before the Snap.
+Item 2.
+Fouls Before the Snap.
 If there is a foul by the offense which causes a play to be whistled dead prior to the snap, it shall be treated the same as if it had occurred prior to a scrimmage play.
 The whistle shall be blown immediately.
 (See 7-4-1).
 If a foul by the defense prevents the attempt of a Try, the offensive team has the option to have the distance penalty assessed on the next Try or on the ensuing kickoff.

-Item 3: Fouls by Team A. The following applies if there is a foul by Team A:
+Item 3.
+Fouls by Team A. The following applies if there is a foul by Team A:

-- a) If there is a foul by the offense during a successful Try, after the penalty the Try shall be repeated, unless the penalty for the foul results in a loss of down. - b) If the penalty for a foul results in a loss of down, the Try is unsuccessful, and there shall be no replay.
+- (a) If there is a foul by Team A during a successful Try, after the penalty, the Try shall be repeated, unless the penalty results in a loss of down. - (b) If the penalty for a foul results in a loss of down, the Try is unsuccessful, and there shall be no replay. - (c) All fouls committed after a change of possession will result in a distance penalty being assessed on the ensuing kickoff, provided the penalty does not negate a successful Try. - (d) All personal or unsportsmanlike conduct fouls will result in a distance penalty being assessed on the ensuing kickoff, provided the penalty does not negate a successful Try. - (e) If the foul results in a safety, Team B is awarded one point.

-Item 4: Fouls by Team B. The following applies if there is a foul by Team B:
+Item 4.
+Fouls by Team B. The following applies if there is a foul by Team B: